hauptem/F5-Multisite-Dashboard/README.md

 ## Create Required Pools
 The frontend requires specific pools for health monitoring and backend communication.

-### Pool - dashboard-api-hosts_https_pool
+### Pool 1 - dashboard-api-hosts_https_pool
-This pool manages is used only for monitoring and detection of API host reachability and operation
+This pool is used only for monitoring and detection of API host reachability and operation.
+The Front-end uses the datagroup 'datagroup-dashboard-api-host' to actually map client requests for specific sites to back-end virtualserver IPs.
+This pool enables dashboard to present intelligence about the state of the API host instead of failing silently.

 1. Navigate to **Local Traffic → Pools → Pool List**
 2. Click **Create**